 6. Utilize the Advice of Experienced Consultants

-Trying to do everything yourself within a marketing campaign might seem like a good way to save money, but sometimes it’s best to at least take advice from a more experienced professional.
-This is still a more cost-effective approach than hiring a third-party to do the work because you’ll be able to continue your DIY strategy after receiving personalized guidance from a consultant, mentor, or guru.
+Trying to do everything yourself within a marketing campaign might seem like an excellent way to save money.
+Still, sometimes it's best to at least take advice from a more experienced professional.
+This is always a more cost-effective approach than hiring a third-party to do the work because you'll be able to continue your DIY strategy after receiving personalized guidance from a consultant, mentor, or guru.

-In many ways, you can view this as another way to conduct expeditious research, as you’ll no longer have to search for answers across the web; you can just ask an exact question and receive a useful answer from an accredited pro in seconds or minutes.
-The amount of knowledge you can extract from an expert in a 1-hour consultation makes these kinds of services a bargain when you consider how quickly you can gain applicable expertise.
+In many ways, you can view this as another way to conduct expeditious research, as you'll no longer have to search for answers across the web; you can ask an exact question and receive a good response from an accredited pro in seconds or minutes.
+The amount of knowledge you can extract from an expert in a 1-hour consultation makes these kinds of services a bargain when you consider how quickly you can gain relevant expertise.

 7. Create Specific Schedules and Goals

-Casually approaching the management of a marketing campaign from an unstructured perspective will only lead to time wasted and progress squandered.
-With a highly detailed schedule and a set of daily, weekly, monthly, and annual goals in place, you’ll have a solid blueprint and agenda to base your efforts on.
+Casually approaching a marketing campaign's management from an unstructured perspective will only lead to time wasted and progress squandered.
+With a highly detailed schedule and a set of daily, weekly, monthly, and annual goals in place, you'll have a solid blueprint and plan to base your efforts on.

-As you become accustomed to repeatedly carrying out the same processes via set protocols, you’ll notice that daily marketing duties will only become easier.
-Any complex system that involves a multi-faceted approach and many different steps will be difficult at first, but can almost always become second-nature with an effective schedule.
+As you become accustomed to repeatedly carrying out the same processes via set protocols, you'll notice that daily marketing duties will only become more manageable.
+Any complex system that involves a multi-faceted approach and many different steps will be complicated at first but can almost always become second-nature with an effective schedule.

 8. Base Your Efforts on a Comprehensive Content Strategy

-If you only have a few pieces of content online, your brand’s web presence is almost non-existent.
-In today’s world, you need to have dozens or hundreds of blog posts, site pages, videos, and other pieces of content to even start moving the needle.
-If you really want to guarantee success in a competitive industry, you’ll need to aim for the thousands.
-A content strategy provides the guidelines needed to facilitate that kind of output in a targeted manner.
+If you only have a few pieces of content online, your brand's web presence is almost non-existent.
+You need to have dozens or hundreds of blog posts, site pages, videos, and other pieces of content even to start moving the needle in today's world.
+If you really want to guarantee success in a competitive industry, you'll need to aim for the thousands.
+A content strategy provides the required guidelines to facilitate that kind of output in a targeted manner.